Bora Bora, French Polynesia with two kids, four adults

 P.S. take lots of sunscreen and water shoes, you will thank us later.

-Cruise to the Dominican Republic and the Bahamas
+Cruise to the Dominican Republic and the Bahamas for 8

 In March of 2022, Carnival was having an amazing sale, so we booked eight tickets for our teenagers, six-year old, and in-laws.
 We specifically chose this cruise because of the sale and the destinations.
 We had yet to see Turks and Caicos or the Dominican Republic.
-Sadly, there was a health emergency for one of the cruise passengers, and Carnaval had to make an emergency stop in the Bahamas.
+Sadly, there was a health emergency for one of the cruise passengers, and Carnival had to make an emergency stop in the Bahamas.
 We didn’t realize a cruise’s destination could change, and we were a bit sad we didn’t go to Turks and Caicos.
 We had done one cruise before to the Bahamas when the kids were all much younger.
 While we enjoyed this time at the Bahamas and Dominican Republic, and especially how our teenagers could roam about independently (where were they going to go?), we have decided against booking another cruise in the future.
 We definitely prefer being in control of our vacation and not being stuck on a boat.
 Maybe there are better cruises out there, but we have found we are not cruisers 😆

 How did we get there?